-Two measurements done as a by-product of the formfactor measurement provide an additional powerful consistency check.
-The first one relates to the forward-backward charge asymmetry in $e^+e^-\to \pi^+\pi^-$~\cite{Ignatov:2022iou}.
-Accurate measurement of this $\sim 1$\% effect on top of the much larger asymmetry in $e^+e^-\to e^+e^-$ provides a powerful test of the accuracy of the polar angle.
-The energy dependence of the asymmetry observed in CMD-3 data disagreed with the theoretical prediction based on conventional scalar QED (sQED) approach~\cite{Arbuzov:2020foj}.
-The reason for disagreement was traced to the limitations of sQED assumptions.
-The generalized vector-meson-dominance (GVMD) model proposed in~\cite{Ignatov:2022iou} allowed to overcome these limitations and its prediction showed perfect, consistent with statistics, agreement with the CMD-3 observations: the average difference between the measured and predicted asymmetry is $\delta A=(-2.9\pm 2.3)\cdot 10^{-4}$.
+Two measurements performed as a byproduct of the form factor measurement provide an additional powerful consistency check.
+The first relates to the forward-backward charge asymmetry in $e^+e^-\to \pi^+\pi^-$~\cite{Ignatov:2022iou}.
+The accurate measurement of this $\sim 1$\% effect on top of the much larger asymmetry in $e^+e^-\to e^+e^-$ provides a powerful test of the accuracy of the polar angle.
+The energy dependence of the asymmetry observed in CMD-3 data disagreed with the theoretical prediction based on the conventional scalar QED approach~\cite{Arbuzov:2020foj}.
+The reason for disagreement was traced to the limitations of the scalar QED assumptions.
+The generalized vector-meson-dominance (GVMD) model proposed in~\cite{Ignatov:2022iou} allowed us to overcome these limitations and its prediction was found to be in agreement within the statistical uncertainties with the CMD-3 observations: the average difference between the measured and predicted asymmetry is $\delta A=(-2.9\pm 2.3)\cdot 10^{-4}$.
 Later these results were confirmed by an independent dispersive-based calculation~\cite{Colangelo:2022lzg}.

 The second test is the measurement of $e^+e^-\to \mu^+\mu^-$ cross section, predicted by QED.
-It was done for momentum-based analysis for $\sqrt{s}<0.7$ GeV only, where momentum resolution of the tracker allowed to separate muons from other particles.
+It was done for momentum-based analysis for $\sqrt{s}<0.7$ GeV only, where momentum resolution of the tracking system allowed us to separate muons from other particles.
 The observed average ratio of the measured cross section to the QED prediction $1.0017 \pm 0.0016$ proves the consistency of the most parts of the analysis procedure, including separation procedure, detector effects, evaluation of the radiative corrections etc.